CyberDataLab/ShaTS/README.md

 # Description

-ShaTS (Shapley values for Time Series models) is a Shapley-based xAI method specifically designed for **time series Machine Learning (ML) and Deep Learning (DL) PyTorch models**.
+ShaTS (Shapley values for Time Series models) is a Shapley-based xAI method specifically designed for **time series Machine Learning (ML) and Deep Learning (DL) PyTorch/Keras models**.
 Unlike traditional Shapley methods, ShaTS applies **a priori feature grouping strategies** to preserve the temporal dependencies inherent in time-series data, thereby delivering coherent and actionable explanations that assist in pinpointing critical time instants and identifying important features or impacted physical components.

 This repository includes:
 - The **ShaTS library** as Python module.